lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 Events exist primarily to communicate changes from the event dispatcher to the event listener, but events can also be used to communicate information from the listener back to the dispatcher.

-The `preventDefault()` method can be called to indicate the event's standard action should not occur.
-For example, calling `preventDefault()` in a listener for the click event of a checkbox prevents the checkbox from becoming checked when clicked.
+One way you can do this is to expose API on events which listeners can use to customize component behavior.
+For example, a listener can set a property on a custom event's detail property which the dispatching component then uses to customize behavior.

-When `preventDefault()` is called, the event's `defaultPrevented` property is set to true.
-When implementing custom events, you can customize behavior by checking the `defaultPrevented` property on the event.
+Another way to communicate between the dispatcher and listener is via the `preventDefault()` method.
+It can be called to indicate the event's standard action should not occur.
+When the listener calls `preventDefault()`, the event's `defaultPrevented` property becomes true.
+This flag can then be used by the listener to customize behavior.

-You can also expose additional API on events which listeners can use to customize component behavior.
-For example, a user could set a property on a custom event's detail property which the component uses.
+Both of these techniques are used in the following example:

 {% playground-ide "docs/components/events/comm/" "my-listener.ts" %}